Eddy1015/openhab-addons/bundles/org.openhab.binding.innogysmarthome/README.md

-# innogy SmartHome Binding
+# Livisi Binding (former innogy SmartHome)

-The binding integrates the [innogy SmartHome](https://innogy.com/smarthome) system into openHAB.
+The binding integrates the [Livisi SmartHome](https://www.livisi.de/), former [innogy SmartHome](https://innogy.com/smarthome) system into openHAB.
-It uses the official API 1.1 as provided by innogy as cloud service.
+It uses the official API 1.1 as provided by Livisi / innogy as cloud service.
 As all status updates and commands have to go through the API, a permanent internet connection is required.
 Currently there is no API for a direct communication with the innogy SmartHome Controller (SHC).